 … By Michael Harris.
 Published by ipolitics on Jan 15, 2015

-While this election features Andrew Scheer on the ballot, not Stephen Harper, it’s very much about social conservatism and the destruction of democracy that comes with their authoritarianism.
+Andrew Scheer may be on the ballot but it’s very much about social conservatism, the destruction of democracy, our institutions, and the gutting of our social fabric that comes with their authoritarianism.

 THE HARPER SHIFT